believemanasseh/telex-python/README.md

-# telex-python
+# Telex
-A Reddit desktop client for Linux, Windows and macOS
+Python implementation of a Reddit GUI client for Linux, Windows and macOS